 Come ask technology related questions for tech devices.
 This is an open-style sit down Q & A for basic questions about computers, mobile devices, or our digital services.

 Join Astrologer Jessica Martin for an overview of the planetary transits for the month and what they mean.
-This is a great opportunity to learn more about how the energy affects you personally.
+Register and you'll get an email with instructions on how to participate via Zoom.

 Get help from Eastern Washington Genealogical Society (EWGS) volunteers in the Inland Northwest Special Collections room on the 3rd floor of Central Library.